flandrade/my-mac/README.md

   align="right"
 />

-# My MacOS Setup with Ansible Playbooks
+# My MacOS Setup with Ansible

 [![Build Status](https://github.com/flandrade/my-mac/workflows/build/badge.svg)](https://github.com/flandrade/my-mac/actions)

-This repository contains a few Ansible playbooks to setup, configure, and maintain my Mac.
-This sets up a full local development environment with a single command.
+This repository contains Ansible playbooks to setup, configure, and maintain my Mac.
+They sets up a full local development environment with a single command.
-It takes most of the effort out of installing and configuring everything manually.
+This takes most of the effort out of installing and configuring everything manually.

-Everything needed to use and customize these playbooks is all documented here.
+Everything needed to use and customize these playbooks is documented here.
 Feel free to explore, adapt, or copy code for your playbook!

-Star me on GitHub — thanks! ⭐

 ## ⚠️ Enter, stranger, but take heed ⚠️

-If you want to give this a try, you should first fork or clone this repository, review, and remove the setting you don’t want or need from the code.
+If you want to give this a try, you should first fork or clone this repository to review and remove the settings you don’t need.

-**You should not apply this configuration on your own Mac** because it can break or replace your settings.
+**You should not apply this configuration on your Mac** because it can break or replace your settings.
 Use it at your own risk!

 ## 📖 What's in?

-This Ansible role does four tasks.
+These Ansible playbooks do four tasks.
 Here are the details:

 - **App installations:** Command-line tools and applications installed with the fantastic [Ansible's Homebrew role] by Jeff Geerling.
 It installs and configures packages, taps, and cask apps according to [supplied variables].

-- **zsh installation:** This role configures [zsh] and installs the configuration framework [prezto].
-Check out the [zsh role].
+- **zsh installation:** The [zsh role] configures [zsh] and installs the configuration framework [prezto].

-- **Dotfile configuration:** This playbook downloads dotfiles from my [dotfile repository] and it symlinking them with [Stow].
-You can replace the repository and use your own but make sure you're using [Stow].
-This playbook also installs and configures [vscode], you can change the extensions by modifying the [supplied variables].
-Check out the [dotfiles role].
+- **Dotfile configuration:** This role downloads the dotfiles from my [dotfile repository] and it symlinks them with [Stow].
+It's possible to replace this repository and use your own but make sure you're using [Stow].
+  In addition, this role also configures [vscode]: you can change the installed extensions by modifying the [supplied variables].
+Check out the [dotfiles role] for more details.

-- **OSX configuration:** This small playbook runs a script to modify the default macOS preferences.
+- **OSX configuration:** The [osx role] runs a script to modify the default macOS preferences.
 Go through the [.macos file] and adjust the settings to your preferences.
 You can find more settings at the [original script] by Mathias Bynens.
-Check out the [osx role].

 In summary, you can override most of my settings by modifying the [supplied variables] in `group_vars/local/main.yml`.

 ## 📌 Requirements